selfcommunity/developers-doc/docs/apireference/v2/user/get_user_courses.md

 title: Get User Courses
 ---

-This endpoint return the list of courses the user has joined.
+This endpoint return the list of courses the user has [status](/docs/apireference/v2/schemas/course#enumerated-values) `joined` or `manager`.
 Return only the courses that the current user can view.

 :::info